WUSTL-Biol4220/home/course_project.md

 - IQ-Tree: gap open penalty (`--op`) and gap extension penalty (`--ep`)
 - MPBoot: gap rate (`-gaprate`), gap extension probability (`-gapext`)

-The script should write two files as output: (1) the output phylogenetic estimate stored as a Newick string and (2) a log file that documents the phylogenetic inference settings.
-If the `ALIGNMENT_FILE` was `primates_cytb.align_mafft.fasta` and `PHYLO_TOOL` was FastTree, then the output file should be saved as `primates_cytb.align_MAFFT.phylo_FastTree.tre` and `primates_cytb.align_MAFFT.phylo_FastTree.log`.
+The script should write three files as output: (1) the output phylogenetic estimate stored as a Newick string, (2) a text representation of the phylogeny using NW Utilities, and (3) a log file that documents the phylogenetic inference settings.
+If the `ALIGNMENT_FILE` was `primates_cytb.align_mafft.fasta` and `PHYLO_TOOL` was FastTree, then the output file should be saved as `primates_cytb.align_mafft.phylo_fasttree.tre`, `primates_cytb.align_mafft.phylo_fasttree.nw_display.txt`, and `primates_cytb.align_mafft.phylo_fasttree.log`.

 The log file should report
 - the name of the file containing the phylogenetic estimate, in Newick format
 - the command string used to infer the phylogeny
 - when the phylogeny was created (use output of `date`)
-- a text-based plot of the tree using `nw_display`
 - (optional) the version of the phylogenetic software